-A. Encourage a consortium of regional and local repositories, institutions interested in preserving historical records in the state of Utah.
+- Encourage a consortium of regional and local repositories and institutions interested in preserving historical records in the state of Utah.
 Maintain an on-line directory of these repositories to promote their use and advance opportunities for partnerships and networking.

-E. Participate with the Utah Manuscripts Committee, the Conference of Inter-Mountain Archivists, and other professional organizations, cooperating on and encouraging joint projects.
+- Participate with the Utah Manuscripts Association, the Conference of Inter-Mountain Archivists, and other professional organizations, cooperating on and encouraging joint projects

 We will assist repositories to improve the quality of their archival services, including acquisition, preservation, description, and access.

 - Seek NHPRC grants and other public and private funding to foster a wide range of records identification, preservation, description, and access activities.